GooTechnologies/goojs/README.md

 # Goo Engine

-Goo Engine is an open-source blaha blaha
+Goo Engine is an open-source 3D engine using HTML5 and WebGL for rendering.

 ## Project examples